 ANBI - Tax-free donations

-We also succeeded in receiving an ANBI status, which means that (mostly used by) companies tax-free (regular) donations may do.
+We also succeeded in receiving an ANBI status, which means that (mostly used by) companies tax-free (regular) donations may do so.

 We also do not pay taxes as Foundation donated a large inheritance or donations for example, we are not subject to VAT.

-If your company about to receive more information, please contact the tax authorities, or with us via our contact page.
+If your company about to receive further information, please contact the tax authorities, or with us via our contact page.

 Hi, I'm Inge Butterman Rheden and this is our daughter Rosalie (8-6-2009).

 I met Robert Jan and was eager to do something for Africa.
 We know Africa well, as my husband comes from.
 The concept of Salek appealed to me tremendously, because we can make a difference by ensuring that the money is really well spent.

-After a visit to Guinea in 2006 was me that again as additional well clear.
+After a visit to Guinea in 2006, it was me that again as additional well clear.

-There drive there or beautiful cars around UNICEF and UNHCR, but there is a lot of poverty.
-The richer enrich themselves and the poor get poorer ....
+There driving there or beautiful cars around UNICEF and UNHCR, but there is a lot of poverty.
+The enrich themselves richer and the poor get poorer ....

-Well even anything about myself; I work with mentally handicapped children and am 27 years old.
+Well still anything about myself; I work with mentally disabled children and am 27 years old.
 (2009)

 We have a foster daughter of 11 at home and then so just a baby.
 I am also active within the SP, have a small business; www.kist2play.nl and some hobbies!

 I'm Yvon Sinke, 43 years and live in Arnhem.
 Besides, I was also a former board member volunteer coordinator at Salek.

 Socially relevant projects have always had my interest.
 I am glad that I can help with these enthusiastic people, the local people of Africa by creating the conditions for good education.

-I believe in the power of man and am convinced that education is the best way to stimulate the development and thus the prosperity of their own.
-In addition, I find it fun and instructive to actively contribute and to help shape these projects.
+I believe in the power of man and am convinced that education is the best way to stimulate the development and thus the prosperity of their own country.
+In addition, I find it entertaining and instructive to actively contribute and to help shape these projects.